On November 12th, the SF Chamber hosted a dynamic conversation about Workforce Skilling and the challenges preparing San Francisco’s workforce.

-Annelies Goger at the Brookings Metropolitan Policy Program, will present findings on economic impacts of COVID19 through a case study of the hospitality sector.
-She will discuss what it means to center equity in local efforts to support displaced hospitality workers as they transition into new jobs, with a specific focus on the San Francisco area.
+Annelies Goger at the Brookings Metropolitan Policy Program, presented findings on economic impacts of COVID19 through a case study of the hospitality sector.
+She discussed what it means to center equity in local efforts to support displaced hospitality workers as they transition into new jobs, with a specific focus on the San Francisco area.

 This event is a salon-style presentation, panel and conversation focused on Workforce Skilling across the US, presented with a particular focus on San Francisco.
 It is centered on the recent research on this topic from the Brookings Institution.

 - NPR, Host-At-Large – Elise Hu, Moderator

 - Microsoft – Celeste Alleyne, Director Citizenship and Market Development